jwChung/TfsBuilder/README.md

 ### Caution ###

-1. Your name and password will be secure with using HTTPS(SSL) even if these are sent as query string of the end of usl.
+1. Your name and password will be secure with using HTTPS(SSL) even if these are sent as query string of the end of the url.
 However, we recommend to use ALTERNATE AUTHENTICATION CREDENTIALS. ([Learn more])
 2. Use the '/' character before the '?' mark to send query string (Do not use as https://tfsbuilder.apphb.com/api/{0}/{1}/{2}?...), which can cause TfsBuilder not to queue your build process to Visual Studio Online.